An “expungement” in Colorado is the legal process of removing your

 Other than postage, expunging your record costs nothing.
 There is no court filing fee.

-7. Who can see expunged records in Colorado?
+7. Who can see expunged records?

 Since expunged records are physically destroyed, they should not be visible to anyone.